ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 University of Texas at Austin, Tal Yarkoni uses the [notebook](http://arogozhnikov.github.io/2016/09/10/jupyter-features.html) to run automated meta-analyses of brain imaging studies to uncover patterns of neural activity involved in language processing, emotion and other processes.

 ---
+@title[Using Notebooks]
+### Using Notebooks

+- Devise teaching modules and collaborate with colleagues
+- Researchers are publishing the notebooks to back up their research papers
+- Using jupyter notebooks as a new form of interactive research publishing

+-check out the [GLAM Workbench](https://github.com/GLAM-Workbench) and [Digital History Workshop](https://slides.com/wragge/digital-history-workshop-anu-2019#/) by Dr Tim Sherratt

+Note:

+GLAM Workbench "Jupyter notebooks for working with cultural heritage collections from Australia and New Zealand"

+---